 What Can a Sandy Springs, GA Lawyer Do for You?

 Your experienced Sandy Springs DUI lawyer will be there to help you every step of the way starting with helping you keep your driver's license before your trial begins.
-You have ten days after your arrest to file an appeal letter that will stop your license from being automatically suspended.
-If this is not filed within the ten business day period, you will not be able to drive until your court date or even later if you are convicted.
+You have thirty days after your arrest to file an appeal letter that will stop your license from being automatically suspended.
+If this is not filed within the thirty business day period, you will not be able to drive until your court date or even later if you are convicted.
 It is important to hire a lawyer as soon as you are charged with DUI in order to avoid losing your license.
 A DUI lawyer can also answer a lot of your questions about the process and ease your fears.
 They will advise you what to do every step of the way and will work with you to build a strong defense.
 Our case results show what we can do for you.

 Every DUI has Related Offenses, usually the reason for which a person is pulled over - We are here to help:

 In addition to DUI charges, we also have a long history of helping clients charged with probation violations, underage possession and other drug related offenses.
 The key is to hire a Sandy Springs DUI Attorney to help today.
 These related offenses can also include speeding, failure to maintain lane, following too closely, reckless driving, fleeing and eluding, racing, hot run, striking a fixed object, leaving the scene of an accident, suspended license, striking a fixed object, possession of alcohol my a minor (MIP), and possession of marijuana.
 Our Sandy Springs DUI Attorneys are here to take your call 24 hours a day, 7 days a week.
 This included weekends and holidays.